LLNL/axom/scripts/llnl_scripts/batch_scripts/README.md

 [comment]: # (#################################################################)

-This directory contains some batch scripts to build third-party-libraries or source for multiple configurations on different clusters at LLNL.
+This directory contains some batch scripts to build third-party libraries or source for multiple configurations on different clusters at LLNL.

 About